 4. HAVIT HV-H961BT

-Even if nothing else impresses you about the HAVIT HV-H922BT, its low price will be the reason it earns your recognition.
+Even if nothing else impresses you about the HAVIT HV-H961BT, its low price will be the reason it earns your recognition.
 But aside from being only $15, it is a sturdy and comfortable headset that offers a number of convenient functions.